 Expressive suppression, or hiding the expression of our emotions on our face, is one way we attempt to squash emotions.
 Unfortunately, this strategy doesn't work.
 We actually end up increasing physiological activation associated with negative emotion and do ourselves more harm than good.

 Video: Emotions on the face and experience of emotion

-Experiential avoidance tends to be an unhealthy emotion regulation strategy.
+Experiential avoidance tends to be an unhealthy emotion regulation strategy (or emotional dysregulation).
 Basically, we try to avoid the situations or experiences that we know will cause us negative emotions.
 Perhaps we are afraid to fly so we avoid it.
 Maybe we have social anxiety so we avoid people.
 Or maybe we're just insecure so we avoid doing things where we might fail.
 But by avoiding these situations, we avoid key experiences that can make life more enjoyable for us.